SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 Then we import `newKitFromWeb3` from the "@celo/contractkit".
 The contractkit library enables us to interact with the Celo blockchain.

-To interact with our smart contract that is deployed in bytecode, you need an interface, the ABI (Application Binary Interface), so that the contractKit can understand the bytecode.
-The ABI allows you to call functions and read data [Learn more about the ABI](https://docs.soliditylang.org/en/develop/abi-spec.html).

-For us to get our ABI, we need to compile our `AgroCelo.sol` on Remix and click on the ABI icon to copy the Abi, then, we need to go to our project folder, open the contract folder, open the `marketplace.abi.json`  file and clear anything in that file and paste the current ABI we just copied and saved.
-We also need to paste our smart contract code in the `marketplace.sol` file in our boilerplate and save it.
+To interact with our smart contract on our front end we need the ABI of our smart contract which we previously copied in the `marketplace.abi.json` file.

 After following the steps above, we import the ABI by typing `import marketplaceAbi from "../contract/marketplace.abi.json"`.

 Celo's operations often deal with numbers that are too large for Javascript to handle.
 To handle these numbers, we will use the package `bignumber.js`.

-The ERC20-ABI enables us to interact with the cUSD token which we will use to make payments.
+The `erc20Abi` enables us to interact with the cUSD token which we will use to make payments.

 Next, we will create a variable called `ERC20_DECIMALS` and set its value to 18.
 The cUSD uses 18 decimal places.